 As a Filipino mother of two children and an immigrant to Canada, I am passionate about serving both the families and nannies to facilitate an easy transition for everyone.

 I want to help the Canadian family with finding the help they need.
 Unlike in the Philippines, Most Canadian families aren’t surrounded by grandparents and close family members to assist with childcare and housekeeping.
 There’s also the added stress and guilt on mothers to decide whether to stay home or go back to work.
 I believe I can alleviate this problem with a happy nanny, so mothers and their families can create a happy home.

-As a past leader in the Filipino communities of Toronto, I understand the desire for newcomers to achieve their dreams and take advantage of the many Canadian opportunities.
+As a licensed Canadian immigration consultant, I understand the desire for newcomers to achieve their dreams and take advantage of the many Canadian opportunities.
 However, adjusting to the Canadian culture and changing lifestyle attitudes can become a challenge, especially for nannies looking to integrate into Canadian Families.
-Without support, these nannies become confused, discontented and even resentful.
-This is why Happy Nannies Canada endeavours to help Filipino nannies understand the culture, their rights and how they can enjoy the new Canadian experience.
+Without support, these nannies become confused.
+This is why Happy Nannies Canada endeavours to help Filipino nannies understand the culture and how they can enjoy the new Canadian experience.

 Quick Facts About Working with Susan